Explanation of the $W$ mass shift at CDF II in the Georgi-Machacek Model: Introduction

-{\it Introduction ---} A new measurement of the $W$ boson mass has been recently reported by the CDF II Collaboration with an integrated luminosity of 8.8~fb$^{-1}$ at Tevatron.
-Surprisingly, the measured value, $m_W(\text{CDF II}) = 80.4335 \pm 0.0094$~GeV, deviates significantly from the prediction of the standard model (SM), $m_W(\text{SM}) = 80.357\pm 0.006$~GeV, at $7\sigma$ level~\cite{CDF:2022hxs}.
+A new measurement of the $W$ boson mass has been recently reported by the CDF II Collaboration with an integrated luminosity of 8.8~fb$^{-1}$ at Tevatron.
+Surprisingly the measured value, $m_W(\text{CDF II}) = 80.4335 \pm 0.0094$~GeV deviates significantly from the prediction of the standard model (SM), $m_W(\text{SM}) = 80.357\pm 0.006$~GeV, at $7\sigma$ level~\cite{CDF:2022hxs}.
 What is curious is that all the previous experiments at LHC and LEP and even the D0 II Collaboration at Tevatron show consistent results with the SM prediction, while the new CDF II result poses a tension with these measurements.
-Although such a tension may originate from systematics of experiments, it is worth exploring possible new physics explanations for the CDF II result and studying implications thereof.
-In this work, we show that the anomaly in the $W$ boson mass can be explained in models which break the custodial symmetry by non-aligned vacuum expectation values (VEVs) of isospin triplet Higgs fields.
-So far, several papers in this context have already existed in the literature~\cite{Du:2022brr,Mondal:2022xdy,Perez:2022uil,Kanemura:2022ahw,Popov:2022ldh,Heeck:2022fvl}.
-In particular, we restrict ourselves to the Georgi-Machacek (GM) model~\cite{Georgi:1985nv,Chanowitz:1985ug} extended by introducing custodial symmetry breaking terms in the potential.
-The latter must be introduced to ensure a theoretically consistent framework, but is overlooked by some related papers that aim to address the CDF II anomaly~\cite{Du:2022brr,Mondal:2022xdy}~\footnote{In Ref.~\cite{Mondal:2022xdy}, the alignment of the triplet VEVs is imposed such that the electroweak rho parameter takes unity at tree level, but there is no dedicated discussion for its loop corrections. }.
+Although such tension may originate from the systematics of experiments, it is worth exploring possible new physics explanations for the CDF II result and studying the implications thereof.

+In this work, we show that the anomaly in the $W$ boson mass can be explained in models which break the custodial symmetry by nonaligned vacuum expectation values (VEVs) of isospin triplet Higgs fields.
+So far, several papers in this context have already existed in the literature~\cite{Cheng:2022jyi,Du:2022brr,Mondal:2022xdy,FileviezPerez:2022lxp,Kanemura:2022ahw,Popov:2022ldh,Batra:2022org,Heeck:2022fvl}.
+In particular, we restrict ourselves to the Georgi-Machacek (GM) model~\cite{Georgi:1985nv,Chanowitz:1985ug} extended by introducing custodial symmetry-breaking terms in the potential.
+The latter must be introduced to ensure a theoretically consistent framework, but is overlooked by some related papers that aim to address the CDF II anomaly~\cite{Du:2022brr,Mondal:2022xdy}~\footnote{Ref.~\cite{Du:2022brr} simply takes that the two triplets have misaligned vacuum expectation values at tree level, which is a theoretically inconsistent assumption as argued below.
+In Ref.~\cite{Mondal:2022xdy}, the alignment of the triplet VEVs is imposed such that the electroweak $\rho$ parameter takes unity at tree level, but there is no dedicated discussion for its loop corrections. }.

+This paper is organized as follows.
+Sec.~\ref{sec:The Geoergi-Machacek Model} reviews the GM model and motivates why one needs to go beyond the model in order to accommodate the $W$ boson mass anomaly.
+In Sec.~\ref{sec:Extended Georgi-Machacek Model}, we propose a minimal extension to the GM model that provides a self-consistent framework for the analysis.
+Sec.~\ref{sec:Discussions} discusses the most prominent implications of the extended model.
+The findings are summarized in Sec.~\ref{sec:Conclusions}.